Mongolian Chicken

 How do I store leftovers?

-If reheating, simply microwave or heat on stovetop until the sauce and chicken is fully warmed-through.
+To reheat, simply microwave or heat on stovetop until the sauce and chicken are fully warmed-through.
 If frozen, be sure to let the chicken defrost first prior to heating.

 Can I use other types of protein for this dish?